 - Don’t give up.
 Children have a fundamental right and a need for a loving relationship with both parents unless there is a justification for limiting that relationship such as abuse or neglect by a parent.
 When a parent interferes with a child’s relationship with the other parent without justification, then that parent is causing the child emotional harm.
 Studies show that children who’ve undergone forced separation from one of their parents in the absence of abuse are highly subject to post-traumatic stress, depression, and anxiety, and other harm.
 In other words, no matter how awful the other parent may be, remember that your child needs you.

-Child Custody Lawyers in Charleston, South Carolina
+How Parental Alienation Impacts Custody in South Carolina

 When determining custody of a child, South Carolina law requires that the courts consider the best interests of the child by taking into account numerous factors, including parental relationships.
 In fact, the law specifically requires that the court takes into consideration:

 - Past and current relationships with the proposed guardians